-The land use concept supports the retention of industrial lands located the east side of the Schoolhouse Street corridor, which are important employment generating lands that are easily accessible from regional highways (Lougheed Highway and Highway #1).
-The Schoolhouse East policies support continued industrial intensification, but also broaden the range of possible uses in the area, given its proximity to existing commercial and residential areas, and the area's highly visible and accessible location along a major City street directly connected to the Lougheed Highway and Highway #1.
-The policy outcomes of the Industrial Zone Consolidation program will continue to support the industrial use of these lands.
+The land use concept supports the retention of industrial lands located on the east side of Schoolhouse Street, which are important employment generating lands that are highly visable, and are easily accessible from regional highways (Lougheed Highway and Highway #1).
+The Schoolhouse East policies support continued industrial intensification and provides for accessory uses that are compatible with industrial and employment generating uses.

-- a) Explore opportunities in the Schoolhouse East area, as delineated on Figure 8, for the development of office uses which do not directly compete with types of office uses preferred in Coquitlam's City Centre. - b) Consider the accommodation of Work-Live (Industrial-Residential) uses for areas denoted on Figure 8. - c) Consider limited retail uses in industrial areas (M-6 Retail Industrial), as identified on Figure 8, provided there is sufficient road capacity, site access and parking provisions, as determined through a transportation/traffic study. - d) Accommodate future street widening along Schoolhouse Street by maintaining building setback requirements along property line for those areas within 200 metres (650 feet) of the intersections at Lougheed Highway and Booth Avenue.
+- a) Allow office uses that are compatible with industrial lands in the Schoolhouse East area, as delineated on Figure 8. - b) Allow a limited amount of retail as an accessory use in part of the Schoolhouse East area, as delineated on Figure 8. - Accommodate future street widening along Schoolhouse Street by maintaining building setback requirements along property line for those areas within 200 metres (650 feet) of the intersections at Lougheed Highway and Booth Avenue.